rNLKJA/UoM-DS-2019-2024/README.md

     - _Many goods_: many goods are available in the auction

     So bids can include both the price and number of goods wanted by the bidder (e.g., auctioning mobile phone specturm), known as a combinatorial auction.

+*Why can a sealed-bid auction help prevent collusion*
+- Bidders cannot see each others' bids.
+Hence they cannot use their bids to send a price signal to other bidders.
-*Factors affecting mechanism design*

-A major factor is how bidding agents put a value on the good to be auctioned.
+*Factors affecting mechanism design*: A major factor is how bidding agents put a value on the good to be auctioned.
 *Private value*: Each bidder i has a utility value v_i that reflects the worth of good to the bidder.
 *Common value*: The worth of the good is the same for all bidders, but that worth is unknown a priori, and must be estimated by each bidder.